 - It is advisable to close all the online accounts of former employees as soon as they walk out of the organisation.
 This is because most of the cyber-attacks reported occur when an employee exits the organisation.

 - HR teams should also stress on the disciplinary ramifications for employees, who fail to abide by the security protocols.

 Whilst the cyber security threat can never be fully eradicated, afore-mentioned information evidences that the risks can be curbed significantly through an effective and proactive human resource management strategy.
 In the end, the biggest and unfortunate threat to an organisation’s cyber security is that of its own people.

 The goal is to be proactive rather than being reactive when it comes to cyber security.
 People are frail and mistakes do tend to happen.
 Nevertheless, setting up prompt HR, security policies and protocols can mitigate such risks to a great extent.

-To arm your HR department with a state-of-the-art and cutting-edge tool to fight against the cyber security threat, contact us now.
-You can also give us a shout-out at Twitter and Facebook or drop a mail at email@example.com
+Contact us to arm your HR department with a state-of-the-art and cutting-edge tool to fight against cyber security threats.
+You can also give us a shout-out on Twitter and Facebook or drop a mail at email@example.com

 Disclaimer: All the information, views and opinions expressed in this blog are those of the authors and their respective web sources and in no way reflect the principles, views or objectives of Pocket HRMS.